faqmoura/traffic-camera-image-classification/README.md

      [ 51 178]]
     ```
   Approximately 77% accuracy in the traffic class (class with fewer samples) with only 10 epochs.

+## Results

+The initial results are promising and demonstrate how it's possible to use transfer learning in open solutions.
+With a limited amount of data and reduced training time, it was possible to achieve an accuracy close to 90% in cases of flooded images.

+This approach has the potential to produce support tools for cities at a very low cost and with a short development time, yielding excellent results.
+The City Hall of Recife has access to real-time camera images, enabling other solutions such as accident detection, traffic violations, etc.

+In the specific case of Recife city, rainfall sensors are being installed to try to anticipate possible flooding (link: https://www2.recife.pe.gov.br/noticias/18/07/2023/prefeitura-conclui-instalacao-dos-primeiros-pluviometros-e-sensores-de).

+The proposed tool could be complementary, offering a different approach to the problem.
+Perhaps with a more robust approach, such as developing a specific model for each camera.

 ## Next steps
 Please note that further steps are required to address the class imbalance and improve the overall performance of the classification models.